TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/loading-go-plugins.md

 For development purposes, we are going to load the plugin from local file storage.
 For production, you can use [bundles](#loading-a-tyk-golang-plugin-from-a-bundle) to deploy plugins to multiple gateways.

+In this example we are using a Tyk Classic API.
 In the API definition find the `custom_middleware` section and make it look similar to the snippet below.
 Tyk Dashboard users should use RAW API Editor to access this section.

 ```json
 "custom_middleware": {